mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 #### 3.2.4 Configuring the Local Setup

-To run Studio Pro locally, you must add the client certificate as a runtime configuration in Studio Pro.
+To run the AWS Authentication connector locally using Studio Pro, you must add the client certificate as a runtime configuration in Studio Pro.
 To do so, perform the following steps:

 1. In Studio Pro, open the **App Settings** dialog box, and then go to the **Configurations** tab.